 A 2-day Online Conference (free access and CME accredited) with opinion leaders and experts (including speakers from Phase 1 and technical experts) to discuss the relevant issues, challenges and best practices, with a focus in the following areas: Prevention, Diagnosis, Treatment, Continuity of Care, Rehabilitation, Supportive Care.

-A collegial discussion between faculty and participants will be held at the end of each presentation.
+A collegial discussion between faculty and participants was held at the end of each presentation.

 Six Article Reports (one for each project area) will be produced and published on the Cancerworld magazine.